uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Phase 1: Project Initiation (Week 1).md

 Regulatory Bodies: Ensure compliance with FCA and GDPR standards.
 Data Providers: Sources of transactional data for model training and testing.
 Academic Advisors: Provide guidance on model development and evaluation.​

+2.2 Engagement Plan

+Week 1: Identify and list potential stakeholders.
+Week 2: Initiate contact and schedule meetings to gather requirements and feedback.
+Ongoing: Maintain regular communication to ensure alignment with stakeholder expectations.​